“Don’t go grocery shopping when you’re hungry!”

 Rule of thumb, stick to the merchandise along the wall to avoid temptation.

 Perishable food items are often given away to staff members instead of being thrown away as they near their use-by date.

-Get your hand onto these stuff and preserve them or store them away in your freezer.
+Get your hands on this stuff and store them away in your freezer.

 Lavish displays are meant to catch your eyes in the hope you inadvertently got sold with the impressive setup.